prooph/documentation/event-store-client/connecting-to-a-server.md

 The `EventStoreConnection` class maintains a full-duplex connection between the client and the Event Store server.

-All operations are fully asynchronous and return an `Amp\Promise`.
-If you need to execute synchronously, yield the execution on the asynchronous version.

-To get maximum performance from the connection we recommend that you use it asynchronously.

 ## Default Ports

 `1113` - TCP Port (your connection reading and writing goes here)